• Skip to primary navigation

 Compiled by the Road Trip Alberta team

-Updated on January 10, 2022
+Last Updated on January 25, 2025

-Alberta’s third-largest city is bafflingly ignored.
-It’s such a quick jaunt from Calgary to Lethbridge, but few will actually make the trip (save to see family or friends who may happen to live there).
+Getting to Alberta’s third-largest city is quick and easy.
+It’s such a fast jaunt from Calgary to Lethbridge, but few will actually make the trip (save to see family or friends who may happen to live there).
 Which, I suppose, is a good thing for the people who do make the rewarding journey.
-Not only is Lethbridge an excellent base to explore three nearby UNESCO World Heritage Sites and one beautiful national park, but the drive there can be entertaining as well.

 Train bridge in Lethbrige at sunset

 It offers mountain views to the west and prairies to the east, nearly splitting the Rockies from the Canadian Badlands.
-The journey from Calgary to Lethbridge is very near two hours if taking the fastest route (see below), but we’ve mapped out one interesting side trip for you too.
+The journey from Calgary to Lethbridge is very near two hours if taking the fastest route (see below), but we’ve mapped out one interesting side trip for you, too.
 Options via other modes of transportation are slim but also noted below.

 Contents hide